Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 • Distributes power intelligently across all your devices

-• Prevents peak loads and downtime
+• Prevents peak loads and failures

 • Combines well with solar panels or dynamic rates